 6. Polycarbonate lenses

 Polycarbonate lenses are a great option for people who are looking for a lightweight and durable lens.
-These lenses are made from a highly impact-resistant material that is perfect for kids, athletes, and anyone who is accident-prone.
-They also provide excellent UV protection, making them a good option for people who spend a lot of time outdoors.
-Polycarbonate lenses are known for their scratch resistance, which helps prevent scratches and dings over time.
+These lenses are made from a highly impact-resistant material that is perfect for kids, athletes, and anyone who is prone to accidents.

 Lens coatings and treatments